andrew/ultimate-awesome/README.md

 - [Awesome-Auto-GPT](https://github.com/Curated-Awesome-Lists/Awesome-Auto-GPT) - A curated list of awesome projects related to AutoGPT, an autonomous AI agent that can perform tasks independently using ChatGPT.
 - [awesome-iOS-security-tools](https://github.com/Dado1513/awesome-iOS-security-tools) - A collection of iOS tools designed for security purposes.
 - [awesome-microsoft-flight-simulator-2020](https://github.com/daghb/awesome-microsoft-flight-simulator-2020) - Awesome list of resources for Microsoft Flight Simulator 2020.
+- [awesome-search-engines](https://github.com/davidshq/awesome-search-engines) - You know, an awesome list of search engines.
 - [magento2-handy-snippets](https://github.com/dev-jq/magento2-handy-snippets) - Magento 2 – useful Code Snippets for Front-end Developer.
 - [awesome-tee-blockchain](https://github.com/dineshpinto/awesome-tee-blockchain) - A curated list of resources for learning about Trusted Execution Environments (TEEs) in the context of blockchains. .
 - [awesome-ethereum](https://github.com/djphillyg/awesome-ethereum) - Resources for developing on the Ethereum ecosystem.